Weakly unramified representations, finite morphisms, and Knapp-Stein $R$-groups: Introduction

 \section{Introduction}

 Unramified representations of $p$-adic groups are one of essential classes in representation theory \cite{bdk, bk93, bk98, keys82unram} and further have geometric applications \cite{haines14, hr21, hai10, shin12}.
-Focused on their representation-theoretic aspects, we study the reducibility of principal series representations of $p$-adic groups induced from unitary weakly unramified characters, whose category is larger than that of unramified characters.
+Focused on their representation-theoretic aspects, we study the reducibility of principal series representations of $p$-adic groups induced from unitary weakly unramified characters, whose category is larger than that of unitary unramified characters.

-The purpose of this paper is to transfer Knapp-Stein $R$-groups for weakly unramified characters between a $p$-adic quasi-split group and its non-quasi-split inner forms; and to provide the general structure of those $R$-groups for principal series representations of an arbitrary reductive algebraic group induced from unitary weakly unramified characters.
+The purpose of this paper is to transfer Knapp-Stein $R$-groups for unitary weakly unramified characters between a $p$-adic quasi-split group and its non-quasi-split inner forms; and to provide the general structure of those $R$-groups for principal series representations of an arbitrary reductive algebraic group induced from unitary weakly unramified characters.
 The study of the transfer between inner forms has been conducted in several cases, including $\SL_n$ and its inner forms \cite{chaoli, chgo12} and classical groups \cite{cgclassic, cgsu, han04}.
-The general structure of those $R$-groups extends Keys' classification \cite{keys82unram} of the $R$-groups for unramified characters of minimal Levi subgroups of simply-connected groups over a $p$-adic field to weakly unramified cases of general connected reductive groups whose derived groups are simply-connected, almost-simple.
-In stages, we generalize the $R$-group for unramified character from the simply-connected groups to such arbitrary reductive algebraic groups, and extend the $R$-group for unramified characters to weakly unramified cases.
+Our result on those $R$-groups extends Keys' classification \cite{keys82unram} of the $R$-groups for unitary unramified characters of minimal Levi subgroups of simply-connected groups over a $p$-adic field to unitary weakly unramified cases of general connected reductive groups whose derived groups are simply-connected, almost-simple.
+In stages, we generalize the $R$-groups for unitary unramified characters from the simply-connected groups to such arbitrary reductive algebraic groups, and extend the $R$-group for unitary unramified characters to unitary weakly unramified cases.
 We also describe the difference between those $R$-groups in each direction.

+To be precise, throughout the introduction, we let $\bG$ be a connected reductive algebraic group over a $p$-adic field $F$ of characteristic 0 and let $\bM$ be a minimal $F$-Levi subgroup of $\bG.$ Denote by $\bar{F}$ an algebraic closure of $F$ and by $\Gamma$ the absolute Galois group $\Gal(\bar{F} / F).$ We write $G, M$ for the group $\bG(F), \bM(F)$ of their $F$-rational points, respectively, and this notation shall be applied to other algebraic groups.